-96. FAO has published atlases of tuna and billfish catches as a book for the Pacific Ocean and as a CD ROM for the whole world.
-FAO introduced these publications.
-The atlases provide easy access to catch data broken down by species, year quarter, gear (purse seine, long line and pole and line) and area ($5^{\circ} \times 5^{\circ}$).
-The CD ROM atlas allows data presentation by maps.

-97. It was recognised that updates for the tuna atlas are required regularly.
-Most agencies believed that this could best be achieved by agencies making their latest data available on the web in the atlas format.

-98. IOTC is developing an electronic atlas with an improved mapping presentation system.
+- 96. FAO has published atlases of tuna and billfish catches as a book for the Pacific Ocean and as a CD ROM for the whole world.
+The atlases provide easy access to catch data broken down by species, year quarter, gear (purse seine, long line and pole and line) and area (5° x 5°).
+The CD ROM atlas allows data presentation by maps. - 97.
+It was recognised that updates for the tuna atlas are required regularly.
+Most agencies believed that this could best be achieved by agencies making their latest data available on the Web in the atlas format. - 98.
+IOTC is developing an electronic atlas with an improved mapping presentation system.
 This software will be available to other agencies and may be included in a future version of the FAO atlas.
-SPC reported on the Catch and Effort System (CES) for presentation of maps and tables and demonstrated their system built on Visual FoxPro and MapInfo.
-IATTC noted plans to present statistics on a web site, which will allow access to the most recent information available.
+SPC reported on the Catch and Effort System (CES) for presentation of maps and tables and demonstrated the system which is built in Visual FoxPro and MapInfo.
+IATTC noted plans to present statistics on a Web site, which will allow access to the most recent information available.